 - 1 cup Butter – This is equivalent to 2 sticks of butter!
 The butter needs to be softened to room temperature for this recipe.

-- 5 large Eggs – The eggs also need to be brought to room temperature to blend well with the other ingredients.
+- 5 large Eggs – The eggs should be brought to room temperature to blend well with the other ingredients and bake evenly.

 - 1 teaspoon Vanilla Extract – Vanilla extract balances out the flavors of the cake!
 Use 100% pure vanilla extract here if you can.